zarf-dev/proposals/0033-registry-proxy/README.md

 One alternative would be to add TLS to the current NodePort solution by providing certs to Containerd.
 Containerd has the ability to hot reload certs so using a daemonset to edit the containerd config on the host nodes to point to self signed certificates would allow Zarf to automatically configure a secure connection.
 This would have the advantage of avoiding hostPort or hostNetwork, however the pod would need to run in privileged mode to edit files on the host node.

 This was rejected because the solution would be brittle and not CRI agnostic.
 This would only work with containerd.
 Potentially, it could be expanded to work with other CRI's however it would require a CRI specific implementation for each new CRI and the CRI would need to support reloading the certificates without being restarted.
 Additionally, containerd config can differ across distros, for example, k3s has specific instructions on [configuring containerd](https://docs.k3s.io/advanced#configuring-containerd).

-### Different proxy tool
-The proxy component could be replaced by a simple custom tool.
-Zarf could create a simple custom proxy using go.
-This may be useful if we decide to make `zarf connect registry` a special case and run connections through that to a tls enabled proxy.

-This was rejected for simplicity, however this is something we can evaluate as the proposal matures.

 ### Use certificate signing requests to generate certificates